 Our comprehensive program offers the education, exercise prescription and support needed for recovery from a heart attack or heart disorder.

-Out team of experts teaches participants about stress management, nutrition, exercise, smoking cessation, medication therapy and coronary artery disease.
+Our team teaches participants about stress management, nutrition, exercise, smoking cessation, medication therapy and coronary artery disease.
 Our goal is to promote a healthy lifestyle and prevent further heart disease.

 This is a diagnostic procedure in which a long thin tube called a catheter is placed in a blood vessel and then guided to the heart.
 A contrast media or "dye" is injected through the catheter and x-rays are taken to evaluate the coronary arteries, heart valves and heart muscle function.
 This procedure is not a surgery.